robinlau1981/SMC_Multi_Testing/README.md

 # SMC_Multi_Testing
-A Sequential Computation Algorithm For Bayesian Multiple Testing A Demo code with simulation data
-Version 1.0, Feb 1, 2017
+A Sequential Computation Algorithm For Bayesian Multiple Testing A Demo code with simulated data，written in MatLab R2015a Version 1.0, Feb 1, 2017
 Copyright (c) 2017 by Bin Liu.